HackerUniverse/Reconcobra/README.md

 EULA

 # ReconCobra
+- Runs on Kali
-- Supported in Kali and Termux
+- Runs on Termux

 # Interface
 - Software have 66 Options with full automation and powerful information gathering